juniusvariant/aricos-cashpickup-remittance/source/index.html.md

 Aricos is organized around REST.
 We use built-in HTTP features and HTTP verbs and we return all responses in JSON.

-## Bank Account Remittance Overview
+## Cash Pickup Remittance Overview

 Use the Remittance API to transfer funds instantly to any bank in Indonesia at any time, including holidays and weekends.
 Due to restrictions from the banks, we’re unable to disburse when the bank channel are offline or when they fail.